FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Analysis of Existing Diagnosibility Metrics

-Fig.~\ref{fig:existing_MAP} shows the mAP value at each iteration for each test prioritisation method.
-Each metric is colour-coded, while result-agnostic and result-aware metrics are shown in solid and dashed lines, respectively.
-While we only present the results up to the tenth iteration, the mAP values will eventually converge to the same value when all available test cases are used.
-For all prioritisation methods examined, the mAP values increase with every iteration.
-However, the speed of the convergence varies depending on how test cases are prioritised.
+Figure~\ref{fig:existing_mAP} shows the trends of mAP values produced by different metrics at each iteration.
+Lines are colour-coded for each metric; metrics in result-agnostic and result-aware categories are shown in solid and dashed lines, respectively.
+While we only show the results for the first ten iterations, note that the mAP values will eventually converge to the same value per a \dfj fault, as the Ochiai ranking produced using all test cases should be identical w.r.t. a deterministic tie-breaker.
+A metric is more effective if the line converges faster.

-We observe that the two result-aware prioritisation methods, S3 and Prox, outperform all other result-agnostic metrics.
-With S3, the initial mAP value, $0.076$, is increased to $0.274$ (an increase of 261\%) after the ten test cases are selected, whereas TfD, the best performing result-agnostic metric, improves the mAP value only by 179\% within the ten iterations.
+The results show that two result-aware metrics, S3 and Prox, outperform all other result-agnostic metrics.
+With S3, the initial mAP value, $0.076$, is increased to $0.271$ (an increase of 257\%) after the ten test cases are selected, whereas TfD, the best performing result-agnostic metric, only achieves 172\% improvement during the same number of iterations.
 Prox, which sorts test cases by their similarity to failing tests, shows faster initial convergence, while S3 achieves higher localisation performance after the fifth iteration.
 Both S3 and TfD, metrics that aim to split ambiguity groups, show the best result at the tenth iteration among the result-aware and result-agnostic metrics, respectively.
 Compared to S3 and Prox, FLINT does not perform as well, despite being a result-aware metric.
 FLINT is originally designed to initially prioritise for coverage and switch to prioritisation for fault localisation once a test fails, whereas our evaluation scenario starts with a failing test case.
 Consequently, the observed failure rate starts at 1.0 for FLINT, which significantly skews its following analysis.